10 Things to do in Austin, Texas with Kids (2023)

 4. The Thinkery Children’s Museum

-The Thinkery hands-on exhibits encourage children to learn about science, technology, engineering, arts and math (STEAM), while also having a ton of fun.
-Give yourself ample time as the museum has over 40,000 square feet to explore.
-(The Thinkery is one of the top indoor activities Austin has to offer for kids if you happen to be in the city on a rainy day.)
+The Thinkery hands-on exhibits encourage children to learn about science, technology, engineering, arts, and math (STEAM) while having a ton of fun.
+Give yourself ample time, as the museum has over 40,000 square feet to explore.
+(The Thinkery is one of the top places to visit in Austin with family, especially if you happen to be in the city on a rainy day.)

-Learn more about the Austin Zoo or read reviews on Tripadvisor.
+Learn more about the Austin Zoo or read all about the experience with reviews on Tripadvisor.

 Chicken in Pen at Chicken Shit Bingo in Austin